The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 The Edge comes with an impressive suite of safety measures, including stability control, a plethora of airbags and a hill-start assistant.
 Ford also provides a collision mitigation system that warns of an impending low-speed impact and slows or stops the car if the driver takes no action.
 Inflatable rear seatbelts to help reduce bruising in the event of an impact are also included.
 Additionally, there’s a lane-departure system that helps you to stay in your lane on the motorway, as well as a blind-spot warning system and a 180-degree ‘Split View’ camera that helps you to see oncoming traffic when pulling out of tight junctions.
 This kind of technology played a big part in helping the Mondeo that it is based on achieve the maximum five-star rating; and, perhaps unsurprisingly, the Edge also ended up with the same score.

-Along with intelligent four-wheel-drive, Zetec trim gives you 19-inch alloy wheels, DAB radio and Bluetooth connectivity, as well as automatic lights and wipers, a reversing camera, dual-zone climate control, rear privacy glass, SYNC 2 infotainment system and a Quickclear windscreen.
+Along with intelligent four-wheel-drive, Titanium trim gives you 19-inch alloy wheels, DAB radio and Bluetooth connectivity, automatic lights and wipers, a reversing camera, dual-zone climate control, rear privacy glass, a powered tailgate, heated front seats, a touch-screen infotainment system with sat-nav and a Quickclear heated windscreen.
 As a consequence, it’s highly debatable whether it's worth upping the spec beyond this point.
-If you do step up to Titanium, you get sat-nav, acoustic side glass, a powered tailgate, heated front seats, illuminated scuff plates and a 220v power socket in the centre console.
-Go for a top-of-the-range Sport model, and you get black 20-inch alloys, an uprated stereo and sat-nav system, adaptive steering, firmer sports suspension and smoked black exterior embellishments.
-The Titanium definitely feels like a step up - but the Sport model (while it looks great) doesn't feel like it's worth the money.
+If you do step up to ST-Line trim, you get benefits like sportier styling, sports suspension, part-leather trim and powered front seats.
+The Vignale model has unique styling inside and out, but not actually much more in the way of extra luxury kit.

-It may not provide the finest drive, and it's certainly no ball of fire, but the Edge is big on equipment, comfort and refinement - all things that will appeal to plenty of SUV buyers.
-While its elevated ride height, large glass area and exceptionally spacious cabin provide airy, lavish accommodation for all the family.
+It may not provide the finest drive, but the Edge is big on equipment, comfort and refinement - all things that will appeal to plenty of SUV buyers.
+Its elevated ride height, large glass area and exceptionally spacious cabin provide airy, lavish accommodation for all the family, too.
 Providing you’re savvy and recognise that the Edge won’t retain its value as well as German rivals, then it could well represent a decent family car.
 Ford is not averse to offering attractive discounts, however, so be prepared to haggle hard to help take the sting out of the inevitable heavy depreciation.